Get

 The best way to encourage your pets to get along is to set up your home properly.
 Each pet should have their own safe haven that they can retreat to.
 Often, pets lash out when they feel cornered.
 However, they won’t feel cornered if they have somewhere to escape to.
 That’s why having separate spaces is important.

 You don’t have to dedicate a whole room, though.
-A high perch for your cat and a crate for your dog can be plenty for some animals.
+Several high perches for your cat, where they can’t be disturbed by the dog and a crate or bed for your dog can be plenty for some animals.
 When possible, put these safe spaces out of the way of foot traffic and away from each other.

 In the beginning, you do need to have separate rooms, if at all possible, though.
 A door between your cat and dog can prevent chasing and poor behaviors before they’re properly introduced.
 For some dogs, a baby gate will also work.